 During revaluation years, new assessment notices are mailed to all property owners.
 After receiving the notice, if a property owner would like to dispute the assessment amount, property owners can schedule an 'informal appeal hearing' with the revaluation company.
 After the tax bills are mailed in July of any given year, if a property owner would like to dispute the assessment amount, a formal Assessment Appeal must be submitted to the Town Assessor's Office, by submitting an Application for Appeal of Property Tax.
-Applications can be downloaded from this site, a form can be picked up at the Town Assessor's Office, or you may call the Town Assessors Office and request a form be mailed to you.
+Applications can be downloaded from this site under ‘Forms’, a form can be picked up at the Town Assessor's Office, or you may call the Town Assessors Office and request a form be mailed to you**.
 An Assessment Appeal must be submitted to the Assessor within 90 days of when the first quarterly tax payment is due, which is August 1st of any given year.
-The deadline for the 2017 appeal period is October 30, 2017.
+The deadline for the 2023 appeal period is October 30, 2023.